treble-snake/magic-investool/README.md

 it will be used instead of external API call

 Storage:
-* STORAGE_DIR - folder to store data in JSON format (make sure it has)
+* STORAGE_DIR - folder to store data in JSON format
 * REPORT_DIR - folder to write MagicFormula change reports in txt format

 Deprecated?: